The Automated Package Build

 This rebuild stage is disabled by default and only paranoid people with excessive computing power need to enable it.

-The packages that have to be built in every stage are defined in ./config/$cfg/packages. scripts/Build-Target invokes scripts/Build-Pkg for every package chroot'd in the ./build directory.
+The packages that have to be built in every stage are defined in config/$cfg/packages. ./t2 build-target invokes ./t2 build for every package chroot'd in the build/ directory.

 Build Priority